Project-MONAI/monai-deploy-workflow-manager/guidelines/mwm-workflow-spec.md

 ```

 ### Destinations
+Destinations allow the workflow manager to determine what should happen to the output of a task.
+There are two types of destinations – task destinations, which reference another task in the workflow to be executed and export destinations, which reference a location external to the workflow manager.

+#### Task Destinations

-Destinations define the next task to be executed.
-They can either be export destinations, or another task.
+Task destinations define the next task to be executed.
+Sometimes the destination will differ based on some condition.
+For this, [evaluators](#evaluators) can be used as conditions for output destinations.

 The basic format is as follows: